rahulgannerlla/Angularattack2016-emptystack_Angular2/README.md

 * Enter the keyword you would like to search.

-* We aggregate the results from Walmart, eBay and Overstock using RestAPI.
+* We aggregate the results from Walmart and eBay using RestAPI.

 * You can compare the results with in different entities and choose the item you like.

-* We pipe JSON data from Walmart, eBay and Overstock to data layer in the application.
+* We pipe JSON data from Walmart and eBay to data layer in the application.

 * The data layer preprocesses the JSON file and pipes to Items directive.